python/mypy/docs/source/command_line.rst

   when most parts of your program haven't changed since the previous mypy run.

+  Incremental mode is now the default and may be disabled with ``--no-incremental``.

 - ``--cache-dir DIR`` is a companion flag to ``-incremental``, which specifies where the cache files are written.
 By default this is ``.mypy_cache`` in the current directory.
 While the cache is only